-(2) All city airport authorities established under the Cities 15 16 Airport Authorities Act, community redevelopment authorities established 17 under the Community Development Law, transit authorities established under the Transit Authority Law unless and until the first fiscal year 18 19 commencing after the effective date of any conversion by such a transit authority into a regional metropolitan transit authority pursuant to the 20 Regional Metropolitan Transit Authority Act, and offstreet parking 21 22 districts established under the Offstreet Parking District Act may be allocated property taxes as authorized by law which are authorized by the 23 24 city, village, or municipal county and are counted in the city or village 25 levy limit or municipal county levy limit provided by section 77-3442, except that such limitation shall not apply to property tax levies for 26 preexisting lease-purchase contracts approved prior to July 1, 1998, for 27 28 bonded indebtedness approved according to law and secured by a levy on property, and for payments by a public airport to retire interest-free 29 30 loans from the Division of Aeronautics of Department the of Transportation in lieu of bonded indebtedness at a lower cost to the 31

-1 public airport.
-For offstreet parking districts established under the Offstreet Parking District Act, the tax shall be counted in the 2 allocation by the city proportionately, by dividing the total taxable 3 valuation of the taxable property within the district by the total 4 taxable valuation of the taxable property within the city multiplied by 5 the levy of the district.
-Unless a transit authority elects to convert 6 7 into a regional metropolitan transit authority pursuant to the Regional 8 Metropolitan Transit Authority Act, and for each fiscal year of such a transit authority until the first fiscal year commencing after the 9 effective date of such conversion, the The city council of a city which 10 has established created a transit authority pursuant to the Transit 11 Authority Law section 14-1803 or the council of a municipal county which 12 contains a transit authority shall allocate no less than three cents per 13 one hundred dollars of taxable property subject to the levy to the 14 transit authority if requested by such authority.
-The city council, 15 16 village board, or council shall review and approve or disapprove the levy request of the political subdivisions subject to this subsection.
-The 17 city council, village board, or council may approve all or a portion of 18 the levy request and may approve a levy request that would allow a levy 19 greater than that permitted by law.
-The levy allocated by the 20 municipality or municipal county may be exceeded as provided in section 21 22 77-3444.

-23 (3) On or before August 1, all political subdivisions subject to 24 county, municipal, or municipal county levy authority under this section shall submit a preliminary request for levy allocation to the county 25 board, city council, village board, or council that is responsible for 26 levying such taxes.
-The preliminary request of the political subdivision 27 shall be in the form of a resolution adopted by a majority vote of 28 members present of the political subdivision's governing body.
-The 29 failure of a political subdivision to make a preliminary request shall 30 31 preclude such political subdivision from using procedures set forth in section 77-3444 to exceed the final levy allocation as determined in subsection (4) of this section.
+- (2) All city airport authorities established under the Cities Airport Authorities Act, community redevelopment authorities established under the Community Development Law, transit authorities established under the Transit Authority Law unless and until the first fiscal year commencing after the effective date of any conversion by such a transit authority into a regional metropolitan transit authority pursuant to the Regional Metropolitan Transit Authority Act, and offstreet parking districts established under the Offstreet Parking District Act may be allocated property taxes as authorized by law which are authorized by the city, village, or municipal county and are counted in the city or village levy limit or municipal county levy limit provided by section 77-3442, except that such limitation shall not apply to property tax levies for preexisting lease-purchase contracts approved prior to July 1, 1998, for bonded indebtedness approved according to law and secured by a levy on property, and for payments by a public airport to retire interest-free loans from the Division of Aeronautics of the Department of Transportation in lieu of bonded indebtedness at a lower cost to the public airport.
+For offstreet parking districts established under the Offstreet Parking District Act, the tax shall be counted in the allocation by the city proportionately, by dividing the total taxable valuation of the taxable property within the district by the total taxable valuation of the taxable property within the city multiplied by the levy of the district.
+Unless a transit authority elects to convert into a regional metropolitan transit authority pursuant to the Regional Metropolitan Transit Authority Act, and for each fiscal year of such a transit authority will the first fiscal year commencing after the effective date of such conversion, the The city council of a city which has established created a transit authority pursuant to the Transit Authority Law section 14-1803 or the council of a municipal county which contains a transit - (3) On or before August 1, all political subdivisions subject to county, municipal, or municipal county levy authority under this section shall submit a preliminary request for levy allocation to the county board, city council, village board, or council that is responsible for levying such taxes.
+The preliminary request of the political subdivision shall be in the form of a resolution adopted by a majority vote of members present of the political subdivision's governing body.
+The failure of a political subdivision to make a preliminary request shall preclude such political subdivision from using procedures set forth in section 77-3444 to exceed the final levy allocation as determined in subsection (4) of this section. - preliminary request shall preclude such political subdivision from using procedures set forth in section 77-3444 to exceed the final levy allocation as determined in subsection (4) of this section.

-(4) Each county board, city council, village board, or council shall 3 4 (a) adopt a resolution by a majority vote of members present which 5 determines a final allocation of levy authority to its political subdivisions and (b) forward a copy of such resolution to the chairperson 6 7 of the governing body of each of its political subdivisions.
-No final levy allocation shall be changed after September 1 except by agreement 8 9 between both the county board, city council, village board, or council 10 which determined the amount of the final levy allocation and the governing body of the political subdivision whose final levy allocation 11 is at issue.
-12
+(4) Each county board, city council, village board, or council shall (a) adopt a resolution by a majority vote of members present which determines a final allocation of levy authority to its political subdivisions and (b) forward a copy of such resolution to the chairperson of the governing body of each of its political subdivisions.
+No final levy allocation shall be changed after September 1 except by agreement between both the county board, city council, village board, or council which determined the amount of the final levy allocation and the governing body of the political subdivision whose final levy allocation is at issue.